ljpengelen/vertx-errors-and-failures/README.md

 curl http://localhost:8080/failWithStatusCode -v
 ```

-In this case, the error handler is invoked once and returns a response.
+In this case, the logs will show that the error handler is invoked once.

 ```shell
 curl http://localhost:8081/failWithStatusCode -v
 ```

-In this case, the failure handler is invoked once and returns a response.
+In this case, the logs wil show that the failure handler is invoked once.

 ## Behavior in case of missing host header